בְּרֵאשִׁית

 Bdellium

-and the name of the second river is Gikhon.
-It turns about all the land of Kush
+And the name of the second/next/other is Gikhon, it goes around all the land of Kush.

 13